-Offset: If it's determined that the readings are slightly off, the user can manually assign numerical values to adjust the readings for temperature values.
-The unit must be in degree C. The Offset value can either be a positive or negative number
+Offset: Since the sensing probe is solid state electronics, there is no need for calibration.
+If it's determined that the readings are slightly off, the user can manually assign numerical values to adjust the readings for temperature, humidity and dewpoint.
+For temperature offset, the unit must be in degree C. The Offset can be changed while recording is on.